Infineon/mtb-example-pmg1-usbpd-sink-capsense/README.md

 ## Supported kits (make variable 'TARGET')

-- [PMG1-S3 prototyping kit](https://www.cypress.com/CY7113) (`PMG1-CY7113`) - Default value of `TARGET`
+- [EZ-PD&trade; PMG1-S3 prototyping kit](https://www.cypress.com/CY7113) (`PMG1-CY7113`) - Default value of `TARGET`

 ## Hardware setup

 1. Connect the board to your PC using the USB cable through the KitProg3 USB connector.
-This cable is used for programming the PMG1 device.
+This cable is used for programming the EZ-PD&trade; PMG1 device.
 It is also used during debugging.

 2. Connect the USBPD port to the USB-C power adapter or your PC using the USB Type-C cable.
-This cable is used for the USB power delivery source and it provides power to the user LED.
+This cable is used for the USB Power Delivery source and it provides power to the user LED.

-See the kit user guide for more details on configuring the board.
+See the kit user guide for details on configuring the board.

 ## Software setup